gramoli/gramoli.github.io/_posts/2025-08-12-now-is-the-time-for-deterrence.md

 ### Polygraph

-Back in 2019, we defined the Accountable Agreement problem [1], where we aim at not only solving consensus when possible but also identifying participants responsible for a disagreement.
+Back in 2019, we defined the Accountable Agreement problem [[1]](https://eprint.iacr.org/2019/587.pdf), where we aim at not only solving consensus when possible but also identifying participants responsible for a disagreement.
 This identification simply means that the computers actively trying at making participants disagree on the next block of the blockchain, have their identifier exposed cryprographically.
 This result in an undeniable proof-of-fraud that can then be propagated to the system, making participants accountable for their actions.
-We gave the name "Polygraph" to the first solution to this problem, because it helps detects the liars in the system.
+We gave the name "Polygraph" to the first solution to this problem, because it helps detect the liars in the system.

 ### Zero Loss Blockchain

-Building upon Polygraph, we then designed a Zero Loss Blockchain system [2].
+Building upon Polygraph, we then designed a Zero Loss Blockchain system [[2]](https://gramoli.github.io/pubs/DSN24-ZLB.pdf).
 This work debunked the myth that it was impossible for a blockchain to tolerate a colluding majority.
-It thus received the Best Paper Award at the conference, IEEE/IFIP DSN, where it was published.
+It thus received the Best Paper Award at the conference, [IEEE/IFIP DSN](https://ieeexplore.ieee.org/xpl/conhome/1000192/all-proceedings), where it was published.
 The key idea was to reimburse the potential victims of a disagreement with the assets of the liars.

 ### Towards Deterrence

-The beauty in this solution [2] is that it has a built-in mechanism, which can be view as the Sword of Damocles, that does not aim at being used.
+The beauty in the aforementioned solution [2] is that it has a built-in mechanism, which can be view as the Sword of Damocles, that does not aim at being used.
 We need more of this deterrence mechanisms for blockchain to be safely adopted.
-This is why Redbelly requires all its users to be real wolrd adults by using identity providers before they can join the network.
+This is why Redbelly requires all its users to identify as real world humans by using identity providers before they can join the network.

 [1] [Polygraph: Accountable byzantine agreement](https://eprint.iacr.org/2019/587.pdf).
 P Civit, S Gilbert, V Gramoli.